Professor of Communication, Annenberg School for Communication

 Faculty, Master of Behavior and Decision Sciences Program

-His research includes social networks, social epidemiology, and web-based experiments on diffusion and cultural evolution.
+His research addresses social networks and behavior change.
 His work has been published across several disciplines in journals such as Science, Proceedings of the National Academy of Sciences, American Journal of Sociology, and Journal of Statistical Physics.
-Damon received the American Sociological Association’s Award for Outstanding Article in Mathematical Sociology in 2006, 2009, and 2011, and was awarded the ASA’s 2011 Goodman Prize for Outstanding Contributions to Sociological Methodology, the 2017 James Coleman Award for Outstanding Research in Rationality and Society, and the 2019 Harrison White Award for Outstanding Scholarly Book.
+Centola received the American Sociological Association’s Award for Outstanding Research in Mathematical Sociology in 2006, 2009, and 2011; the Goodman Prize for Outstanding Contribution to Sociological Methodology in 2011; the James Coleman Award for Outstanding Research in Rationality and Society in 2017; and the Harrison White Award for Outstanding Scholarly Book in 2019.
 He was a developer of the NetLogo agent based modeling environment, and was awarded a U.S. Patent for inventing a method to promote diffusion in online networks.
 He is a member of the Sci Foo community and Fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-He is the author of How Behavior Spreads (Princeton Press), and CHANGE (Little, Brown & Co.).